Consecrating female bishops in the Church of England

-This ambiguity is often found in the Bible.
+This type of ambiguity is often found in the Bible.
 Religious conservatives tend to interpret passages literally and emphasize specific prohibitions.
-Religious liberals tend to search out and emphasize broad principles found in the Bible, and often interpret them as influenced by a particular culture millennia ago.
+Religious liberals tend to search out and emphasize broad principles or themes found in the Bible, and often interpret them as influenced by a particular culture millennia ago.

 2014-JUL-14: The General Synod approves female bishops:

-The Church of England took its first step in 1992 to eradicate sexism in the denomination by allowing women to be ordained as priests .
-The first group of women totaled 32 in number, and were ordained in 1994-MAR-12.
-A little over two decades later, the Church of England's Synod has now voted to allow female priests to be consecrated as bishops, pending government and monarchy approval.
+The Church of England took its first step in 1992 to eradicate sexism in the denomination by allowing women to be ordained as priests.
+The first group of women totaled 32 in number, and were ordained on 1994-MAR-12.
+A little over two decades later, the Church of England's Synod has now voted to allow female priests to be consecrated as bishops, pending approval by the government and monarchy.
 1

-This development required that a stringent voting requirement be met: A 2/3 majority of the House of Bishops, House of Clergy and House of Laity separately had to vote in favor.
-The last time that this change was voted upon was in 2012-NOV, At that time, the House of Laity vetoed the proposal.
+This development required had a stringent voting requirement: A 2/3 majority of each of three "houses" -- the House of Bishops, House of Clergy and House of Laity -- separately had to vote in favor.
+The last time that this change was voted upon was in 2012-NOV, At that time, the House of Laity very narrowly vetoed the proposal.
 Although a majority favored the move, a 2/3rd majority was not met.
 It is widely believed that religious conservatives were over-represented in the House of Laity at the time.

 The vote this time was: